 If you are adopting a child or considering going through the adoption process, the specialist adoption lawyers at Lewis Nedas Law can help.
 We have the experience and expertise to guide you through the process, either from the UK or internationally.
 Our team understand how difficult the adoption process can be and are here to make it as stress-free as possible.
-Contact us today on 020 7387 2032 or complete our online enquiry form.

 How Do You Adopt a Child?